2/10/24

 You crazed collectors out there should also know that early seventies rockabilly comps from Europe played big in spreading the sound around the 73rd Street area, particularly the landmark Collector albums that delivered genius gems like Sunglasses After Dark and Jungle Rock for the first time (Songs Cees Klop Taught The Cramps!)
 Those records sure didn't come into Musical Maze up where Bryan worked, but downtown trawls could net any import collection you had your heart set on.
 I remember buying a boot of the Johnny Burnette Trio album at Golden Disc in, yes, 1976, and Lux flipping out big time about it.

-f the wall of the shop.
+We had to hustle right back over there to land him the display copy off the wall of the shop.
 Cool reissues and comps were starting to blast forth at a rapid clip, really inflaming the needs of those who had to have original 45's.
 But you gotta say, it's the comps that could hep you to oodles of droolsome decks and got you hunting for stuff you didn't know existed.

-band.
+Somebody asked about the Ocean Club date, since the venue has come to enjoy some kind of cult status.
+Here's the handbill for the May 2, 1977 show, held that midnight in the basement, of course.
+I remember Blondie was at the sparsely attended Monday night show.
+By that I mean the whole band.
 It felt strange playing in a grown up place to a bunch of sophisticated looking people.
 Lux made most all the flyers.
 He managed to work monster movie stuff into most all of them.
 He was super talented and very, very funny.
 I can't think of a better flyer for the Ocean club.

 The Purple Warp sent this fuzzy polaroid taken, not at the Alex Chilton show at the Village Gate in June '77, as previously noted, but backstage at CBGB's at one of Ramones '77 shows.
 First time Lux wore a tie.
 I think he borrowed it off Bryan, who appears to have just enjoyed one of Bator's touted peanut butter facials!
 He was the only person I knew with tattoos.
 Remind me to ask Pam if he was in the Navy, like Lux.
 Seems like the only people with tattoos in those days were sailors and bikers.